jumptrading/influx-spout/README.md

 # complete.
 Writes which time out will be dropped.
 write_timeout_secs = 30

-# The maximum size that the pending buffer for a NATS topic that the writer
+# The maximum size that the pending buffer for a NATS subject that the writer
 # is reading from may become (in megabytes).
 Measurements will be dropped if
 # this limit is reached.
 This helps to deal with slow InfluxDB instances.
 nats_pending_max_mb = 200

-# Out-of-bound metrics and diagnostic messages are published to this NATS topic
+# Out-of-bound metrics and diagnostic messages are published to this NATS subject
 # (in InfluxDB line protocol format).
-nats_topic_monitor = "influx-spout-monitor"
+nats_subject_monitor = "influx-spout-monitor"
 ```

 Writers can optionally include filter rules.
 When filter rules are configured